 The Saturday was spent in various meetings to figure out the week, it was a bit overkill.
 Water sports meetings, childcare meetings for mini club and junior club.
 All my boys wanted to do was jump in the sea and play in the pool!

 We had two rooms on opposite sides of the corridor of the first floor, it was booked so late there were no family rooms left.
 There was the choice between sea view or mountain view.
 We ended up basing ourselves in the pool view room the side that the sun rose.
-The beds were huge, all four of us could fit on the one king size bed so we did that for the first couple of night before my buddy Emma Bradley of Emmaand3 told me to ask for a put-up bed!
-She had been before so was full of useful tips for the holiday.
+The beds were huge, all four of us could fit on the one king size bed so we did that for the first couple of night before I realised we could ask for a put-up bed!

 The proper rest/holiday begins

 Sunday was the first full day with a bit of structure.
 Breakfast was served at 7am, we were all up at 7am most mornings.
 Breakfast was lovely, with choices of everything you could think of, croissants, fruit, cereals, full English, yoghurt and much more.
 Good coffee too.

 At 9am it was drop off to Junior club.
 This is for children aged 6 to 9, so was for Josh and Dylan.
 The club was for three hours every morning.
 And again, for three hours in the afternoon 2:30 to 5:30pm.
 The clubs were supervised by the most amazing staff and included everything from sailing to kayaking to wind surfing to volleyball to mocktails making to hide and seek.
 It was so well organised with a different activity every hour.